 Muscle Contraction – Muscles Ep 2

 Muscle contraction is a tricky bit of A-Level biology.
 There are lots of new terms to learn and a complex process to get your head around.
-Make sure to review it regularly so that it sticks in your brain.
-Before beginning this article, make sure you are happy with the different parts of a muscle...
+Before beginning this article, make sure you are happy with the different parts of a muscle fibre cell.
+Sarcomeres Myofibrils are made up of two main protein filaments: actin...
 Continue Reading →

 Muscle Fibre Cells – Muscles Ep 1

 Muscle fibre cells are a great example of how animal cells can be highly specialised for their function.
 In this article we will look at the structure of muscle fibre cells and how it relates to their function.
-Muscle fibres cells - structure and function The below diagram shows a cross-section of a muscle fibre...
+Muscle fibre cells - structure and function The below diagram shows a cross-section of a muscle fibre...
 Continue Reading →

 Synapses – Nervous Communication Ep 5